db

 On the source code level access to all databases will be possible using this API but any specific usage like SQL queries syntax or data types available only for some databases will not be unified or automatically converted.
 Instead it is passed to the database directly.

-Only conversion between JavaScript types and database types is unified to some degree meaning JavaScript data type will be converted into the corresponding data type supported by any particular database and vice versa.
+Only conversion between JavaScript types and database types is unified to some degree meaning JavaScript data types will be converted into the corresponding data types supported by any particular database and vice versa.

 Basic CRUD operations are supported for all database and modelled after NoSQL usage, this means no SQL joins are supported by the API, only single table access.
 SQL joins can be passed as SQL statements directly to the database using low level module:db.query API call, all high level operations like add/put/del perform SQL generation for single table on the fly.

-The common convention is to pass options object with flags that are common for all drivers along with specific, this options object can be modified with new properties but all driver should try not to modify or delete existing properties, so the same options object can be reused in subsequent operations.
+The common convention is to pass the options object with flags that are common for all drivers, this options object can be modified with new properties but all drivers should try not to modify or delete existing properties, so the same options object can be reused in subsequent operations.

 All queries and update operations ignore properties that starts with underscore.